BryantD/swiftbar-plugins/README.md

 ### To Do

-Add a configurable filter to ignore shows (i.e., you might not care about AEW Elevation).
+- Add a configurable filter to ignore shows (i.e., you might not care about AEW Elevation)
+- Improve promotion ID lookup by using search instead of scraping a huge pulldown menu

 ## drivethrurpg-deal-day